groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/java-groupdocs-merger-vstm-tutorial/_index.md

 ---
 title: "How to Merge Visio Files in Java – Master Guide with GroupDocs.Merger"
-description: "Step-by-step tutorial on how to merge Visio files using GroupDocs.Merger for Java, boosting your document workflow."
+description: "Step-by-step tutorial on how to merge Visio files using GroupDocs.Merger for Java, helping you merge multiple Visio templates quickly."
-date: "2025-12-21"
+date: "2026-02-21"
 weight: 1
 url: "/java/document-joining/java-groupdocs-merger-vstm-tutorial/"
 keywords: